A Guide to Skin Care for Wounds

 - You may use a baking soda based or equivalent powder for foot care if perspiration is a problem.
 It will help with odor and moisture control.
 Apply by sprinkling on the hands, dusting off the excess and gently rubbing onto the skin.

-- If you are using tape to secure a dressing, place the tape on the dressing only
+- If you are using tape to secure a dressing, place the tape on the dressing only, not on the skin.

 Don’ts